Two of Pentacles

 Reversed: It is given as a message, writing, doctrine, literature, work, book, production, composition, a letter, elements, principles; checks.

-The Fire element is associated with the Sixth house, which corresponds to Virgo.
+The Two of Pentacles represents the influence of Fire on the Sixth house, which corresponds to Virgo.
 In this case, the commonly accepted meanings of this house seem to be those traditionally associated with the reversed position of a tarot card.
 This illustrates the need to avoid placing too much importance on reversed cards.
 The traditional interpretation of this card is not very clear overall.

 The term “emotion” is not relevant, while “embarrassment” is accurate.
 The fiery influence of the Sun and Venus on this house, which represents endless possibilities, naturally leads to the difficulty of choosing one thing over another, and paying too much attention to small or subordinate things and people.
 There is little harm in any card from the Pentacles suit; the worst possible outcome might be earning too little profit compared to the amount of labor expended.